pnp/List-Formatting/view-samples/wordle-game-tile-format/README.md

 ![screenshot of the sample](./assets/screenshot.gif)

 This sample has the following points to note.
-- There are no input restrictions that regulate the order of input.
+- There is no input order restriction.
 Therefore, you can answer from any line.
-- There is no restriction on the number of characters entered.
+- There is no restriction on the number of characters to be input.
 Therefore, you can answer with any number of characters other than 5.
-- You can edit your answer even after you have answered.
+- You can edit your answer even after it has been input.

 ## View requirements